allie-m/allie-m.github.io/pages/blogposts/pandemic-legacy.md

 ### January

-We opened our game in January with Aliana, Natasha, and Jules [TODO was it them?].
+We opened our game in January with Aliana, Natasha, and Derek.

-Our \#1 opening priority was establishing permanent research stations -- freedom of movement is very important, and we didn't know if we would ever get the operations expert.
+Our \#1 opening priority was establishing research stations -- freedom of movement is very important, and we didn't know if we would ever get an operations expert.

-We added research stations to Cairo and Hong Kong, and were successfully eliminating the diseases -- that is, until the yellow disease mutated into the scary sounding COdA-403a.
+We added research stations to Cairo and Hong Kong, and were cruising to a relatively easy victory.

+And then, oh no!
+The yellow disease mutated into the scary sounding COdA-403a: untreatable and incurable!

+Thankfully, we were already quite close to victory, and we managed to squeak by with no unstable cities or scarred characters.

-We didn't stress about it.
-It's just one less disease to eliminate.
-We won relatively easily and, for our game end upgrades, we made our research stations permanent.
-This way, we could maneuver the board easily from the start of the game.
+As our game end upgrades, we made our research stations permanent.
+This way, we could maneuver the board easily from the start of the game -- again, we're big believers in the importance of freedom of movement in Pandemic.

 ### February

 Since we won January, we entered February with only 2 funded events.

-We didn't know what to expect.
-This month
+And a quarantine specialist!?
+Hooray, we have a way to manage this untreatable illness.

+For this game, we selected Aliana, Natasha, and Bobby -- we left Derek behind, since he's not able to manage COdA.

+We managed to win without any scars and with only minor damage to a few cities on the board.

+### March

+An operations expert!!

 [TODO]